-In “The Blueprint”, I spoke about the Prism Money Management app and how valuable it was in helping you to pay your bills on time each month.
+In a previous post, I spoke about the Prism Money Management app and how valuable it was in helping you to pay your bills on time each month.
 What I didn’t mention is how useful it is for helping to raise your credit scores.
 Knowing your creditor’s statement closing dates is vital to reaching your credit goals.

 You’re probably asking how can a financial app help me raise my scores when the app just reminds you to pay your bills on time.
 That’s true.
 It does do that but it does so much more.
 It also allows you to pay each of your bills right from within the app, which is pretty cool in itself, but wait, there’s more.